RollingRabz/DE_TEST/03-data-engineering-skill-test/02-incremental-data-load-test/README.md

 ## Ingest data to table
 The python script will contain
-- Load processed files log if it exists
+- Load the processed files log, if it exists.

-  - This file is used to store file name that is already processed.
-If the file name is in the `processed_files.txt`, that file will be skipped.
+  - This file is used to store the names of files that have already been processed.
+If a file name is found in `processed_files.txt`, that file will be skipped.

-  - If processed files log is not exist, it will create a new one.
-The first time running this script it will create a new one.
+  - If the processed files log does not exist, a new one will be created.
+The first time the script is run, it will create a new log file.

 - Ingest data

-  - Loop all file in the given directory to ingest it to database, if that file already processed it will skipped that file.
+  - Loop through all the files in the given directory to ingest them into the database.
+If a file has already been processed, it will be skipped.

-Run this command in terminal (pwd must be in this folder)
+Run this command in the terminal (make sure the current working directory is this folder first).

 ```
 python ingest_data_transaction.py \